KatiaAuxilien/KatiaAuxilien.github.io/CODE_OF_CONDUCT.md

-# Code of Conduct for the Battleship Project
+# Code of Conduct for the Portfolio Project

 ## Introduction

-This document outlines the expectations and rules of conduct for all contributors and users of the Battleship project.
+This document outlines the expectations and rules of conduct for all contributors and users of the Portfolio project.
 By participating in this project, you agree to abide by this code of conduct.

 ## Our Principles